technogise/flow_form/README.md

 ### 1. Build the Form

-We need to build our form by setting required json flow file path and other optinal properties.
+We need to build our form by setting the required JSON flow file path and other optional properties.

 ```dart
 final flowFormBuilder = FlowFormBuilder('assets/json/flow.json')